 In June 2006 the Department of Energy's National Nuclear Security Administration (NNSA) completed a six-year effort to deliver the first refurbished B61 nuclear bomb.
 This program will extend the life of the B61 Mod-7 and Mod-11 strategic bombs in the U.S. nuclear weapons stockpile.
 It is part of an ambitious effort, which helps to ensure that the nation's aging nuclear weapons stockpile is capable of meeting national defense requirements without conducting underground nuclear tests.
 The purpose of the B61 refurbishment is to extend the bomb's life by 20 years.
 Every part of NNSA's nuclear weapons complex contributed to this effort through design, production or review work.

 "Completing the B61 first production unit is an important step in keeping our nuclear weapons stockpile safe and reliable.
 Our nuclear weapons were never intended to last this long and they were not designed to be taken apart, so it is a credit to our scientists and engineers across the complex who have come together to deliver this unit on time," said NNSA Deputy Administrator for Defense Programs Tom D'Agostino.

-The B61 bombs are an integral part of our nation's strategic defense and are the oldest weapons in the nuclear stockpile, many of which were originally produced in the late 1960s and early 1970s.
-The B61-7/11s are slated to be refurbished by fiscal year 2009.
+The B61 bombs are an integral part of the nation's strategic defense and are the oldest weapons in the nuclear stockpile, many of which were originally produced in the late 1960s and early 1970s.
+The B61-7/11s were slated to be refurbished by fiscal year 2009.